 Cape Hatteras National Seashore (Seashore) is proud to be entrusted with the stewardship of the Cape Hatteras Lighthouse.
 It is the mission of the National Park Service to preserve cultural resources such as this lighthouse for the benefit of current and future generations.

 Cape Hatteras Lighthouse

 Detailed design work is underway.
 In consultation with the State Historic Preservation Office, Seashore staff, historical architects, and engineers, are continuing to review condition assessments, historical drawings, and restoration techniques to formulate a scope of work for the full restoration project.

 In preparation for contracting the full project, the Seashore is performing work that will assist with finalizing restoration plans.
 That work includes:

 testing exterior paint removal methods, e.g. the dry ice paint removal testing that occurred late last year (completed),

 Prior to starting construction on the larger restoration project, the National Park Service will complete an environmental assessment as required by the National Environmental Policy Act and the National Historic Preservation Act.
-The public can assist the Seashore in identifying issues, concerns and opportunities to be considered as part of an environmental assessment.
-The public comment period is 30 days, starting Sept.
-17 and ending Oct.
-17, 2021.
-To learn more about the public comment period, including the dates and times for two public meetings, read the Seashore's Sept.
-17 news release.
+The public assisted the Seashore in identifying issues, concerns and opportunities to be considered as part of an environmental assessment during a public comment period in late 2021.
+A second public comment period occurred this summer, and the Seashore will announce in the coming months approved plans for the restoration project.